High Sensitive Thiols Detection using a Gold Working Electrode

 - New – ECD with a gold working electrode

 Biological thiols such as cysteine (Cys) and glutathione (GSH) play a crucial role in redox status control.
 Homocysteine (HCYS), one of the main thiols, has a close relationship with the pathogenesis of arteriosclerosis.
 Looking through the literature, several analytical methods for measuring these thiols have been reported.
 One of the most common procedures is to use a post or pre-column derivatization with UV-Vis or fluorescence detection.
 However, derivatization methods do not always satisfy the required sensitivity and one is forced to use a complicated protocol.
-One of the ways to avoid the derivatization procedure is to use electrochemical detection using an amalgam working electrode.
+One way to avoid the derivatization procedure is to use electrochemical detection using an amalgam working electrode.
 However, this procedure demands intensive maintenance of the working electrode.
-One of the best and most realistic analytical procedures involves using electrochemical detection with a gold working electrode as we describe below.
+One of the best and most realistic analytical procedures involves using electrochemical detection with a gold working electrode, as we describe below.

 |Column||Eicom SC-3ODS (3.0 ID x 100 mm)|

 |M.P. flow rate||400 μl/min|